Caledon Truck Driving School

 4. What is the curriculum for the truck driving lessons?

 The curriculum for AZ truck driving lessons should cover all aspects of operating a commercial vehicle, including driving techniques, safety regulations, and maintenance procedures.
 A typical program includes a certain number of hours allocated for theory and practical.
 Make sure to ask about the specific topics covered in the program and ensure they meet the requirements of the industry.
+Do your research beforehand, so you ask the right questions and don’t feel overwhelmed when the school throws jargons at you.

 5. What type of equipment is used for the truck driving lessons?